icinganalysis/icinganalysis.github.io/content/NACA-TN-3045.md

 ##Discussion

-This will get heavily into boundary layer theory, so get acquainted with the symbols.
+This will get heavily into boundary layer theory, so be acquainted with the symbols.

 ![Symbols part 1](images/naca-tn-3045/Symbols1.png)
 ![Symbols part 2](images/naca-tn-3045/Symbols2.png)